Artist Statement

 2018.
 Gifted Show.
 Art Trust, West Chester, PA

-2018 and 2019.
+2018 – present.
 Chester County Studio Tour.
 Exhibited 25 works in my studio.
 Open-studio show included 100+ other artists across the county.

 2018.
 Main Street Banner Competition.
 Winner, Public Arts Trust.
 Art chosen for a banner to be displayed for a year in West Chester, PA